Neighbor Says Kemp Can’t Manage Backyard, Much Less Presidency

-Told of Mrs. Schroer’s complaints, made earlier to a reporter for the Tampa Tribune, a Kemp spokeswoman said a contractor had been contacted two weeks ago and the tree would come down Friday, but there was soaking rain in the area during the morning and the tree still stood at early afternoon.
+Told of Mrs. Schroer’s complaints, made earlier to a reporter for the Tampa Tribune, a Kemp spokeswoman said a contractor had been contacted two weeks ago and the tree would come down Friday, but there was soaking rain in the area and the tree still stood early today.

 ″We wanted to get to the root of this problem, so we went out on a limb to take care of it right away,″ said Marci Robinson, Kemp’s deputy press secretary.